Can Paralegals Work from Home? 7 Tips to Make it Work!

 Proof is a single platform to request process serving in all 50 states.
 You simply load in the information, and the system matches you with vetted and approved servers who are ready to complete the work.
 You can track all jobs, communication, and more from one centralized source.

-Remote paralegals can work smarter with the right legal technology tools.
+Paralegals that work from home can work smarter with the right legal technology tools.

 While access is critical, so is security, so your organization must have protections in place to safeguard sensitive and confidential information.